risharasheed/NIM-Mseq/README.md

      * Build the BWA index using BWA command
      * ``` bwa index -a bwtsw  hg19_reference/hg19_exome.fa  ```
      * hg19_reference/hg19_exome.fa  is your downloaded GRCh37.
+     * host enviroment databse, in this process we used human databse.
 * Silva DB
      * Download the silva db from [here](https://www.arb-silva.de/download/arb-files/)
      * unzip the fasta file